Bike tours for foodies + secret local recipes (shared!)

 We love to eat.
 And we love to bike.
 And, therefore, we know how important it is to find the perfect mix of cycling and cuisine.

-Check out some of our favorite tours for foodies.
-And, we’ve shared some of our local operator’s treasured recipes!
+Check out some of our favorite tours for foodies, along with some of our local operator’s treasured recipes!

 This 6-night guided tour includes leisurely cycling and a luxurious stay at a large family estate with a warm Tuscan atmosphere.
 Can it get any better?
 Actually, yes.
 Most days include a hands-on cooking class or a tasting with a local food artisan.

-“Cuisine is a great combination with cycling because our cyclists ride hard and want to eat hard, very much enjoying the local food,” said Giuliana Mulas, from local operator Cicloposse.
+“Cuisine pairs well with cycling because our cyclists ride hard and want to eat hard, very much enjoying the local food,” said Giuliana Mulas, from local operator Cicloposse.